Ty-Thetravelguy/hudson-business-travel/README.md

 I've selected beige as the primary background colour for the website, taking into account its light and neutral properties.
 This choice ensures there won't be any conflicting colours with the text, contributing to a clean and harmonious design that enhances readability and the overall user experience.

-Following the deicition, I added the colour beige to [My Color Space](https://mycolor.space/) to generate a colour palette for the webpage.
+Following the decision, I added the colour beige to [My Color Space](https://mycolor.space/) to generate a colour palette for the webpage.

 ![Color Palette](assets/images-readme/color-palette.png)